 The biggest change in communication within DELA was moving from creating content at the headquarters to facilitating in a communications platform so employees are able to create content themselves.
 Nowadays focus is on monitoring the communications platform and coaching the content creators to make the most of internal news.
 It drives employee engagement since the news is coming straight from the heart of the organization.

-On the other hand Claudia is continuously talking with employee throughout the whole organization.
-This way she’s gathering information and what’s happening so she can adjust her communications strategy.
+On the other hand Claudia is continuously talking with employees throughout organization.
+This way she gathers information on what’s happening so she can adjust her communications strategy.
 It drives employee engagement since employees are truly involved.

 Keen on joining one of our events in the future?
 Make sure you don’t miss out and subscribe to our newsletter.